 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$ .
-FleetCor's common stock has been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the symbol "FLT".
+It is currently estimated that the initial public offering price per share will be between \$ and \$.
+FleetCor intends to apply for the listing of the common stock on the New York Stock Exchange under the symbol " ".